TOOLBXDEV/coding-challenges/pricing_engine/interviewer/phases.md

 ## Phase 3 — Auditability

-A customer disputed a price six months ago and now finance is asking us to reproduce exactly what they were quoted.
-Currently your function returns a number.
-We need it to return a **breakdown** — every adjustment we applied, what it was, where it came from.
-Reshape your return type.
+> A customer disputed a price six months ago and now finance is asking us to reproduce exactly what they were quoted.
+How would you ensure that you can respond to this request?

 No specific solution, candidate should rework their solution to return or record the amount and source of the discount applied.